 Your next step will be to build a client script from which you will be able to both derive a value from the Web Service as well as display the information in your browser.

 - In the Layout folder, add a SharePoint application page.
-In this example, we will be adding four textbox controls which will display each employee’s properties.
+In this example, we will be adding four textbox controls that will display each employee’s properties.

 - At the end of the Employee information form, add an asp:Button:

 - From there, input a function that will allow you to programmatically implement client callbacks: